Hodes/hodes_todo_app/README.md

 # hodes_todo_app

 The Hodes TODO app to learn flutter.
-This app is meant for leaning purposes.
+This app is meant for learning purposes.

 ## Flutter/Dart Techniques learned in this project